 If you’re afraid that you have bad luck because you broke a mirror, you will look for the bad things happening to you.

 If you think you have good luck for a certain reason, you’ll also look for how it’s showing up in your life.

 Those same things may have happened to you regardless, but you’re not sure why, so you attach “luck” to it.

 Luck may also come from actions that you’re not aware of.

-For example, a student may appear lucky to attend a school where they receive an outstanding education that sets them up well for life.
+For example, a student may appear lucky to attend a school with an outstanding education that sets them up nicely for life.

 Is that luck?

 Or is it possible that their parent worked hard and researched to get their child into an excellent system to give them a better opportunity?

 What looks like luck for the student might directly result from purposeful action taken by the parent.

 Luck can make us feel better about our situations.